PshRealtime/why-not-this-world-saving/README.md

 - Serve as a **proof of concept** for identifying novel catalytic cycles
 - Provide a **framework or tool** for exploring chemical reaction paths using AI
 - Demonstrate the **potential of LLMs** in supporting chemical innovation

+## 🧪 Code

+This project includes **two parallel implementations** of the core functionality:

+- 🦀 `rust/` — An implementation using Rust, along with the original Jupyter notebook prototype.
+The author likes to learn Rust and has a strong background in system programming, why it is used here.
+- 🐍 Root directory — A Python-based version of the notebook, adapted to align with specific project constraints.

+Both versions explore the same chemical logic but differ in language and execution strategy.
+The Python version is designed for easier experimentation and integration with AI models, while the Rust version emphasizes speed and scalability.